andykuszyk/andykuszyk.github.io/2024-08-29-editing-encrypted-files-in-emacs.md

 So there you have it!
 If you want to make use of Emacs' built-in GPG encryption capabilities to automatically encrypt `*.gpg` files when they're saved, you need to:

 1. Generate, store, and distribute a GPG key that you can use everywhere you want to encrypt/decrypt your notes.
-2. Set the `epa-pinentry-mode` and `epa-file-select-keys` variables globally.
+2. Set the `epg-pinentry-mode` and `epa-file-select-keys` variables globally.
 3. Set the `epa-file-encrypt-to` on a per-file, or per-directory basis.
 4.  `C-x C-s` and profit!